pramodbharti/XYZReader-db/README.md

 # About the code

 * Code is written in java
+* Volley library for networking
-* Picasso for image loading
+* OkHttp for HTTP request
 * Design support library
 * ...